MrFox42/minarch/README.md

 # Description

 View all your artifacts progress, and solve them in one compact frame.
 Also you can view all your artifact history neatly sorted by race, and a list of dig sites.
 You can left-click the keystone button to attach keystones (or right-click to remove), or if you prefer there are options to automatically use keystones!
 You can monitor the artifacts progress, or how close you are to the fragment cap.

 ## Latest Minor Versions

+### 9.0.3 - Maintenance release

+- Fixed auto-waypoint settings not persisting
+- Slight performance improvement
+- Behind the scenes changes: the addon is getting refactored to speed up development

 ### 9.0.2